nbaars/webgoat_workshop/README.md

 ## Prerequisite

+- Download [ZAP](https://www.zaproxy.org/download/) and install it on your machine.
+If you have another proxy you can use that one as well of course.

-For WebGoat you only need to download binaries, you do not need to install anything on your machine!
+If you are **not** able to use Docker also download: (you do not need to install anything on your machine!)

 - Download [WebGoat v8.1.0](https://github.com/WebGoat/WebGoat/releases/tag/v8.1.0)
 - Download [WebWolf v8.1.0](https://github.com/WebGoat/WebGoat/releases/tag/v8.1.0)